NeelBhatt/Docs-1/aspnet/aspnetcore/hosting/aspnet-core-module.md

 ## Configuring the ASP.NET Core Module

-The ASP.NET Core Module is configured via a site or application *web.config* file and has its own configuration section within `system.webServer - aspNetCore`.
+The ASP.NET Core Module is configured via a site or application *web.config* file and has its own `aspNetCore` configuration section within `system.webServer`.

 ### Configuration Attributes